Galois actions on homotopy groups: Introduction

-The main comparison results are Proposition \ref{piclasstohat} (showing when \'etale homotopy groups are profinite completions of classical homotopy groups), Theorem \ref{etpimal} (describing $l$-adic schematic homotopy groups in terms of \'etale homotopy groups), and Lemma \ref{crisequiv} (comparing $p$-adic and crystalline homotopy groups).
-Theorem \ref{formal} and Corollary \ref{qformal} show how to determine $l$-adic homotopy groups of smooth varieties over finite fields as Galois representations, by recovering them from cohomology groups of Weil sheaves.
-In particular, this implies that the $l$-adic homotopy groups are mixed Weil representations, thereby extending \cite{weight1} from fundamental groups to higher homotopy groups.
-Theorems \ref{locqformal} and \ref{crisqformal} give similar results for $l$-adic and crystalline homotopy groups of varieties over local fields.
+If $X$ is smooth or proper and normal, then Corollary \ref{wgtexistspin} shows that the Galois actions on the $\ell$-adic schematic homotopy groups are mixed, with Remark \ref{wgtexistspinet} indicating when the same is true for \'etale homotopy groups.
+Corollaries \ref{formalrk} and \ref{qformalrk} then show how to determine $\ell$-adic schematic homotopy groups of smooth varieties over finite fields as Galois representations, by recovering them from cohomology groups of smooth Weil sheaves, thereby extending \cite{weight1} from fundamental groups to higher homotopy groups, and indeed to the whole homotopy type.
+Corollaries \ref{locqformalb1} and \ref{crisqformalrk} give similar results for $\ell$-adic and $p$-adic homotopy groups of varieties over local fields.